chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 ### 3. **Failed Payment Retry Logic (Details)**

-**Stripe/Paystack Automatic Retries:**
-- **Stripe**: Uses Smart Retries (machine learning-based) - multiple retry attempts automatically over several days to weeks
-  - Stripe handles retries intelligently based on failure reason
-  - No fixed number - Stripe decides optimal retry times
-  - Stripe will eventually stop retrying if all attempts fail
-- **Paystack**: Similar automatic retry logic (varies by failure reason)
-- **Our system**: Receives webhook notifications for each retry attempt and final failure

-**After Stripe/Paystack Retries Are Exhausted:**
-- **Auto-disable auto-pay**: When Stripe/Paystack gives up (final failure webhook received)
+**Payment Attempt Strategy (One-Time Payments):**
+- **Note**: Contributions are one-time payments (not subscriptions), so Stripe/Paystack don't automatically retry
+- **Our retry strategy**: Simple - try once, if it fails, retry once more (max 2 attempts total)
+  - Attempt 1: Initial charge attempt
+  - Attempt 2: Retry after initial failure (only for recoverable errors like network issues)
+  - If both fail: Disable auto-pay, revert to manual payment
+- **Rationale**: It's just a contribution app - if the person doesn't want to pay, it's not a big deal (not buy/sell)
+- **No need for many retries**: Keep it simple - 2 attempts max, then disable auto-pay

+**After Payment Fails (2 attempts):**
+- **Auto-disable auto-pay**: After 2 failed attempts (initial + 1 retry)
   - Set `auto_pay_enabled = false` for the affected group in `user_payment_preferences`
   - Contributions revert to manual payment (user must mark as paid manually)
 - **Email notification**: Send email to user immediately
   - Subject: "Auto-Pay Disabled - Payment Failed"
-  - Content: "Your automatic payment for [Group Name] failed after multiple retry attempts.
+  - Content: "Your automatic payment for [Group Name] failed after 2 attempts.
 Auto-pay has been disabled and contributions have reverted to manual payment.
 Please check your payment method and re-enable auto-pay if the issue is resolved."
 - **User can re-enable**: User can re-enable auto-pay after fixing the issue (add new card, update card, add funds, etc.)
   - User must manually re-enable auto-pay via the enable endpoint
   - System validates payment method exists before allowing re-enable